-Once you complete the associates degree, additional education opportunities include:
+Once you complete this Associate degree, additional education opportunities include, but are not limited to:

-- A Bachelor's degree in Communication/Communication Studies, Media & Communications, Journalism, or a related field at a four-year college or university. - A Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.
+- Bachelor's degree in History, American Ethnic Studies, Women & Gender Studies, Queer Studies, Archeology, Anthropology, Journalism, Political Science, Government, African American Studies, Indigenous Studies, Asian American Studies, Chicanx Studies, Latinx Studies, International Studies, Philosophy, or related studies. - Bachelor of Applied Science (BAS) degree at one of the Seattle Colleges.

 Seattle Central College has direct transfer agreements with four-year institutions throughout Washington state, including the University of Washington, Washington State University, and Seattle University.
-Communication Studies graduates from Central have also transferred to out-of-state institutions.
+History graduates from Central have also transferred to out-of-state institutions.
 Program and admissions requirements vary from college-to-college.
 Contact a Central advisor to create an educational plan tailored to transfer to the institution of your choice.
-You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find Communication Studies programs in Washington state or around the country.
+You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find History programs in Washington state or around the country.
+Students who earn a bachelor's degree in History or related studies can continue on to master's and PhD programs.